 Use Quickbooks?
 Send out the email after a transaction.

-Our Zapier is still in beta, but you can reach out to us at email@example.com for an invite.
+Our Zapier is still in beta, but you can access the integration here.

 Want to learn more about our Zapier connection?
 Check out this section of our Office Hours: